Warnings (& Lessons) of the 2013 Target Data Breach

 What Could Target Have Done Better?

-Target had provided a portal through which third-party vendors could access data.
+Target had provided a portal through which third-party vendors like Fazio could access data.
 Unfortunately, a compromise to this third-party solution made it possible to jump into Target’s own network.
 If Target had properly segregated its network, it would have been much harder for a cyber-attack of this magnitude to have occurred.

 But realistically, networks are large.
 Target could have prevented this data breach, but cybercriminals are everywhere and they are persistent.
 Many companies aren’t just improving their security and closing their gaps but are also investing in cybercrime insurance.
 This protects them in the event that a data breach does occur.